-Note for magellan Tracker only:

-In order to guarantee that no manipulation (deleting) of data is possible magellan users should not be Windows administrators.
+Note for magellan Tracker only: To guarantee that no manipulation (deleting) of data is possible magellan users should not be Windows administrators.

 10.2.1 Saving a File

 A file, created and saved in magellan Tracker, is indicated with a "#" sign in its file name.
 The added "#" sign can only be seen in the appropriate subdirectory of magellan.